vishus12/CorridorComics/README.md

 # Corridor Comics

-This application is for comic nerds to explor different comics from a database and favorite the ones that catch their eye
+This application is for comic nerds to explore different comics from a database and favorite the ones that catch their eye

 # Usage
 The application is helpful in keeping up to date on the comics they should read next or the comics they would want to stray away from.
-Users are able to add, edit, and remove reviews to their favorited comic.
+Users are able to add, edit, and remove reviews to their favorite comic.

 ## Setup: Follow these steps exactly